BenHagel/WebEngineerChallenge_Summer2019/README.md

 Full stack solution for this problem does its best to implement the specified use cases.
 This is a NodeJS application that uses the [Express](https://www.npmjs.com/package/express) framework to handle the delivery of the webpage as well as the API calls for searching.
+It is hosted at my personal domain (http://affsoft.ca/) that points to a VM on [Digital Ocean](https://www.digitalocean.com).

 RUN INSTRUCTIONS